Theslees/Termux-minecraft-server-installer/README.md

 # termux-Optimized-MC-Java-server
-This is a simple script that will automatically install and configure a optimized vanilla-experience server for Minecraft Java Edition.
+This is a simple script that will automatically install and configures a optimized vanilla-experience server for Minecraft Java Edition.
 Powered by the Quilt Mod Loader!

 ## Thanks to these things/people that made it possible !
 > MC 1.19.2 - Synced server package manifest to client, updating the network framework Netty